dartmouth-cs98/hack-a-thing-21f-2-jackvasu-1/README.md

 I learned how to use python/flask development.
 I learned how to use pip to set up a Crypto environment using python (pycryptodome).
 I also learned the core functionality of crypto.

+## What Worked

+The functionality of the website works, and the concept i think is really interesting.
+I'm able to send a bunch of money to anyone, and have it correctly displaed on the blockchain.

+## What Didn't work:

+Since it's only a local program, no changes are permanent.
+When the program ends, so does the program.
+There are also small issues with self-mining that I couldn't fix.
+If a person sends 1 coin to another person, they can mine that block and get 10 as a reward.
+I could lower the reward or enforce a minimum coin amount but that wouldn't be in the spirit of free trading on the blockchain.

 ## Authors

 Jack Vasu, Template by Nathan Ang